 My story ended well and was my first and only brush with small-town fame.
 I’m pretty sure my mother still has the newspaper clipping, now yellow and brittle with age, in an album somewhere.
 But here’s the thing: it didn’t have to end that way.
 There are many ways it could have ended, and not one of them is good.
 When children, in their innocence and good nature, give out personal information to strangers — whether in real life or online — they put themselves at risk.

 At Community Sift we aren’t willing to take those risks.
-Whether it’s sharing a real name (especially a full name), asking for a picture, or providing links to potentially unsafe websites, we will do everything in our power–and our risk classification tool is a remarkably powerful thing–to keep them safe.
+Whether it’s sharing a real name (especially a full name), asking for a picture, or providing links to potentially unsafe websites, we will do everything in our power — and our risk classification tool is a remarkably powerful thing — to keep them safe.
 We’ve spent years developing this technology because we know that it matters.
 We even have the name to prove it.
 The original iteration of Community Sift was called Potty Mouth Chat Filter.
 Kinda gross, but kinda perfect.
-It’s all about kids for us, and it has been since we formed Two Hat Security in in 2012.
+It’s all about kids for us, and it has been since we formed Two Hat Security in 2012.

 Safety is at the heart of what we do, and the reason we do it.
 We aim to remove bullying from the Internet.
 We aim to keep kids safe from bullies, from predators, and from anyone who would seek to do them harm.

-And to that end, we are very excited and incredibly proud to announce that Community Sift’s COPPA Settings have been certified COPPA compliant by the kidSAFE + COPPA-Certified Seal Program!
+And to that end, we are very excited and incredibly proud to announce that Community Sift is kidSAFE certified!